clemensgg/RELAYER-dev-crew/HERMES/terra/relayer-doc.md

-This section contains instructions on how to setup the rust relayer "hermes" and relay IBC packets between Terra and other IBC-enabled networks.

 # official Terra IBC Channels

 | source chain-id  | source channel  | source denom | destination chain-id  | destinaion channel | IBC token-address on destinaion chain |